Justhateme0/File-converter-bot/README.md

   brew install ffmpeg
   ```

-5. Create a `.env` file and add your bot token:
+5. Change a `.env` file and add your bot token:
 ```env
 TELEGRAM_TOKEN=your_telegram_bot_token
 ```